 Before Johannes Gutenberg invented the printing press, the Bible documents were manually copied by both amateurs and later professionals, resulting in various errors and selective content based on their personal preferences and ideologies.
 The truth regarding the existence of Mary Magdalene, the disciples, or even Jesus himself remains unknown and open to interpretation.
 Nonetheless, the story surrounding Mary Magdalene is undeniably captivating and holds significant importance given the strong influence of Christianity on Western culture.

 Scriptures Of Mary Magdalene the FAQ

-In the Gospel of Mark, we know that Pontius Pilate gave the body of Jesus to his friend Joseph of Arimathaea who was a friend of Jesus, too.
-The synoptic Gospel claim that a group of woman followed the corpus of the dead Jesus to his tomb.
+In the Gospel of Mark, an intriguing account reveals that Pontius Pilate entrusted the body of Jesus to Joseph of Arimathaea, a close companion of both Pilate and Jesus.
+Additionally, the synoptic Gospels recount that a dedicated group of women faithfully followed the lifeless body of Jesus to his final resting place.

-According to the Gospel of Luke.
-Jesus supposedly met Mary during his ministry through Galilee.
+As per the Gospel of Luke, it is believed that Jesus encountered Mary during his ministry in the region of Galilee.

 According to Pope Gregory, following the downfall of the Roman empire, he put forth the idea that Mary Magdalene and Mary of Bethany were actually one and the same.
 However, it’s important to note that this was merely an assumption made by the Pope, and it was predominantly western society that embraced this belief throughout the passing centuries.
 It’s worth mentioning that this idea was never adopted by the eastern church.